As a parent, it is crazy to think of the influence you have on your children. Crazy good and sometimes crazy scary, am I right?

 But it also paints the picture of a chase.
 If something is running after us, how does it ever catch us?

 Well, I can think of two ways.
-First of all, the person running must run faster than me so that He eventually overtakes me.
+First of all, the person running after me must run faster so that He eventually overtakes me.
 There are moments when God definitely overtakes us.
 Hopefully we’ve all had those moments when God’s goodness just overwhelms us, when we are just suddenly struck by the beauty of creation or when we mightily sense His presence through worship.

 The other way God’s goodness can catch us is if we stop, wait for it and receive it.